RupeshKumar4511/Web-Designing-and-Development/README.md

 }

 // Here It will print ten times 10 because var is globally scoped.
-In this case, first complete for loop runs and 3 setTimeout function will be stored in Execution stack which will be executed later.
+In this case, first complete for-loop runs and setTimeout function will be stored in Execution stack which will be executed later.